 Welcome to Vietnam!
 Your private driver will be waiting at Noi Bai International Airport and will take you to your hotel in Hanoi.
 As you drive through the lively streets of Vietnam's capital, you'll be immersed into a city full of honking motorbikes, where tree-lined avenues with French colonial buildings contrast with modern malls and where you can slip from temples to busy pavement cafés.

 Depending on your arrival time, you may want to relax in your hotel and recharge.
 If you have the energy, spend the rest of the day exploring the labyrinthine streets of the Old Quarter by foot or on a traditional three-wheeled cyclo.
 For lunch, head to Bun Cha Huong Lien to try the beloved Hanoian bun cha (noodle soup with grilled pork).
 This restaurant's interpretation of the dish is so famous that it's served guests like Barack Obama and Anthony Bourdain.
-Sip cocktails on the Pan Pacific Hotel's rooftop bar and enjoy spectacular sunset views over Tay Ho ("West Lake") to wrap up your evening in style.
+Sip cocktails on a rooftop bar and enjoy spectacular sunset views over Tày Ho (West Lake) to wrap up your evening in style.